 - Slate with chalk, because some kids have never used a chalkboard!

 - Splatter paint (or blow-pens): use a die-cut letter as the positive image, then splatter tempera paint to create a negative image.
 Place the paper at the bottom of cardboard box to contain mess.

 •Perler bead activity: round template with a single color of perler beads.
 Kids needed an excellent pincer grasp and tons of patience.

 •Big craft sticks I painted blue and then tipped with velcro on ends and sides.
 This idea is all over the Internet, but my kids were not interested, and neither was I. I vote for stiff sticks of all-over velcro, with no wood showing at all.
 Now that would be fun.

 NOTES: Do see the 30 Sensory Activities to Learn the Alef Bet produced by the indefatigable Mommzy at Our Jewish Homeschool Blog.
 She’s placed it at another site: Teachers Pay Teachers, but it’s still free.

 Behrman House Publisher has a printable Hebrew Writing Chart pdf.
 Note that some of the letters are still slightly curvy.
 Very young kids may need help interpreting the curves into straight pieces of material.

-EKS Publishing Co. has a great chart for $1.50: “Handy Hebrew Writing Guide.”
+EKS Publishing Co. has a great chart: “Handy Hebrew Writing Guide.”
 Includes names of letters.
 This is my favorite.
 All letters are composed of strictly straight lines, which makes it easy to interpret into straight pieces of material.

 Akhlah.com offers this chart with directional arrows that show how to write (or form with materials) each letter.
 Unfortunately, there are no letter names, so it assumes prior knowledge.
 It’s a pdf ready to print.